MBosquet/smum/docs/2-sm.rst

 parameters required for the estimation of consumption intensities.
 A traditional approach would simply reweight this survey to the analysis area (in this case a particular city) and re-compute the consumption levels.
-The problem with this approach are following: (1) this approach requires a detail survey for the specific resource to be estimated; (2) the survey is not representative for the projection of the population and (3) the method does not allow for an integrated analysis, i.e. combining variables from different surveys.
-The second point can be solved through the implementation of a dynamic population model at the expense of detail data input requirements.
+The problems with this approach are three-fold:
+(1) this approach requires a detail survey for the specific resource to be estimated; (2) the survey is not representative for the projection of the population and (3) the method does not allow for an integrated analysis, i.e. combining variables from different surveys.
+The second point can be solved through the implementation of a dynamic population model at the expense of detailed data input requirements.

 The presented approach solves all three problems of the traditional approach by constructing a synthetic sample via a Markov-Chain-Monte-Carlo (MCMC) sampling